bmorton/deployster/README.md

 # Deployster

-Deployster is a Golang HTTP service for simplifying deploys to a fleet cluster.
+Deployster is a Golang HTTP service for simplifying deploys to a CoreOS [Fleet cluster][fleet-cluster].
 It is extremely opinionated in how you tag your Docker images, where you store them, and how the service's unit files are configured.

 This project is currently in use for a few side projects, but is not currently in heavy production use.